 As we expand Grocery TV, it's important to think about how our platform can support communities across the country by providing a space for meaningful messages at a local and national level.

-Last November we had the pleasure of working pro bono with March of Dimes, a nonprofit that advocates for policies to protect the health of all moms and babies.
-Since then, we've run campaigns for 2 additional organizations, and we're excited to find more opportunities to offer visibility on our platform.
+In November 2019 we had the pleasure of working pro bono with March of Dimes, a nonprofit that advocates for policies to protect the health of all moms and babies.
+Since then, we've run campaigns for many additional organizations, and we're excited to find more opportunities to offer visibility on our platform.

-Here's how they used Grocery TV to spread their message:
+Here's how 3 nonprofits used Grocery TV to spread their message: